 So you’ve landed somewhere in Africa, but now you have to actually get around.
 Public transport in Africa is less than mediocre and unless you are really looking for adventure it isn’t ideal.
-The minibusses in each country will get you to certain points, not the tourist hotspots of Africa and certainly not to a doorstep of a hostel or hotel.
+The minibusses in each country will get you to certain points, but not the tourist hotspots of Africa and certainly not to a doorstep of a hostel or hotel.

 Besides public transport your options are to fly from point to point in Africa, this is easily the most expensive option.
 Next, you can rent a car, take an overland safari, or buy a car (like us!).
-Most people take the overland option as it is the easiest and hassle free option there is.
+Most people take the overland option as it is the easiest and most hassle-free option there is.
 Overlanders don’t have to think about much in terms of navigation, driving, or planning.
 Overlanding trips aren’t cheap, though.
-There are basic camping overland trips and companies like Absolute Africa and Dragoman offers these.
+There are basic camping overland trips and companies like Absolute Africa and Dragoman offer these.
 If your budget is a bit more then there are overland safaris like that are a bit more luxurious and don’t require camping.

 We rented a car through Mozambique, Lesotho, and Swaziland but after two months we knew that anywhere north of South Africa would require a 4×4.
-Four wheel drive vehicles cost at least $100 a day to rent – OUCH.
+Four-wheel drive vehicles cost at least $100 a day to rent – OUCH.
 We ended up getting a great deal on a Land Cruiser in Cape Town to get us around the continent.
 This option took a huge hit on the bank, but we are hoping to sell it and get some money back at the end of this trip.
 Read the full story here.

 The good news is that fuel is relatively inexpensive in southern Africa and gradually creeps its way up in price around Zimbabwe and Zambia.
-However, Zimbabwe, Zambia, and Malawi nearly killed us on fuel prices.
-At $1.30/liter it has me wondering how anyone can reasonably afford this.
-Apparently about six months ago there was a massive fuel price hike, but naturally incomes in these countries stayed the same.
+Zimbabwe, Zambia, and Malawi nearly killed us on fuel prices.
+At $1.30/liter it has me wondering how anyone local can reasonably afford this.
+Apparently about six months ago there was a massive fuel price hike, but naturally, incomes in these countries stayed the same.

 Most of Africa is lacking proper infrastructure like what you get in many western cities.
-Outside of the big cities, we are usually happy to just be driving on a paved road and if we see a gas station.
+Outside of the big cities, we are usually happy to just be driving on a paved road and see a gas station.

 The prices of accommodation across Africa are some of the highest we’ve ever seen…in the world!
 This goes back to the lack of infrastructure.
 To run a proper hotel, guesthouse, or lodge there must be basic things like access to water and electricity.
 Not so easy in Africa outside the capital cities.
 Five star Afri-chic lodges can run up in the range of $1400 a night.
 This is crazy expensive, but when I think what it took to build a self-sufficient lodge in the middle of nowhere Africa, maintain it, staff it, and do all the other things necessary for a lodge to run I can start to see where the money goes.
 Plus these fancy lodges include your safari and activities.

-However, forget about just the lodges.
+But forget about just the lodges.
 Even a basic shabby hotel in a capital city like Maputo will run you about $100/night.
 Camping isn’t the cheapest either.
 We pay anywhere between $10-$30 per person per night to CAMP in Africa (and some of these campsites don’t even have a toilet).
 When I get my wallet out to pay for these campsites I cringe thinking about the nice guesthouses with fast WiFi we pay for in Eastern Europe for $25 total a night.
 It all comes down to options and lack of them.
 If you don’t want to pay $30 for the campsite then good luck finding a cheaper one elsewhere.

 From 5-star in Zambia…